inklabs/kommerce-core/README.md

       ```

 * Action
     - These are the use cases for the application.
-Actions are passed a CommandInterface object.
+Actions contain some business logic and are passed a
+      CommandInterface object.

       ```php
       $product->setSku('NEW-SKU');